So let's get learning!

 That tool is commonly referred to as the developer's console, or simply the console.

-Let's see how to access the console and work with it in different browsers.
+Let's see how to access the console in different browsers.

 Accessing the console

 In this section, we address how to access the console in major web browsers on Windows OS.
 For Mac, the workflow is pretty much the same.

 Let's start with the mostly used web browser i.e. Google Chrome.